NatureNorth's - Narcisse Snake Dens, Snake Log 2025

 Help others enjoy the snake viewing!

 If you do visit the dens please send in a report of the conditions, so we can let others know.
-Let us know about the snake viewing, but also: trail conditions, state of the parking lot, presence or absence or interpreters, etc. THANKS!
+Let us know about the snake viewing, but also: trail conditions, state of the parking lot, presence or absence or interpreters, etc. And feel free to send in a picture!
+We'll post what we can.
+THANKS!

 Send in your report: My Snake Viewing Report.